tzaffi/streamlit-cdk-fargate/README.md

 # streamlit-cdk-fargate
 You're one command away from deploying your [Streamlit](https://www.streamlit.io/) app on [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html)!

-## Attribution - Standing on the Shoulders of Giants
-* Maël Fabien's [excellent post](https://maelfabien.github.io/project/Streamlit/).
-I ripped off his very trim Streamlit app and Dockerfile.
-* Nicolas Metalo's [very comprehensive tutorial](https://github.com/nicolasmetallo).
-I ripped off most of the rest of this code from there, except that I tried to streamline the CDK stack definition a bit, and summarized the various commands using `make`.

 ## TLDR: What is that one command you're teasing us with?

 `git clone https://github.com/tzaffi/streamlit-cdk-fargate.git && cd streamlit-cdk-fargate && make deploy-streamlit`